klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/tracing.md

 opcountTracer | opcountTracer is a sample tracer that just counts the number of instructions executed by the KLVM before the transaction terminated. prestateTracer | prestateTracer outputs sufficient information to create a local execution of the transaction from a custom assembled genesis block. revertTracer | revertTracer outputs the error string of REVERT.
-If the execution is not reverted, it outputs an empty string.
+If the execution is not reverted, it outputs an empty string. unigramTracer | unigramTracer returns the number of occurrences of each opcode. bigramTracer | bigramTracer returns the number of occurrences of two consecutive opcodes. trigramTracer | trigramTracer returns the number of occurrences of three consecutive opcodes.

 **Example**